What To Do After A Car Accident Not Your Fault? October 2024

 -

 You can usually pursue an injury claim against the at-fault driver.
+Even if you don't have insurance, you may still seek damages from the at-fault driver to recover unreimbursed losses.
 To win, you must show the accident resulted from the other driver’s negligent or intentional actions.
 Negligence happens when a driver fails to exercise reasonable care and, as a result, injures or kills another motorist, pedestrian, or cyclist.

 -